AbCthings/HomeRPI/README.md

 - Publisher MQTT
 - MariaDb interfacing
 - Other integrations for IoT (zwave, google assistant, etc.)
+- Web server for OTA to NodeMCU

 Features to develop for Android:
 - MQTT publisher and subscriber
 - GUI updater (update varables from MQTT messages and send commands)

 Features to develop for NodeMCU:
-- Sensor reading
+- Sensor readings
-- MQTT publisher and subscriber, HTTP client
+- MQTT publisher and subscriber
-- GPIO commands (for piloting a relay, for example)
+- GPIO piloting
+- OTA Updates
+- NTP time synchronization

+Front-end development:
+- Node-red dashboard for control and monitor